Your cookie preferences

 Find out all you need to know about full fibre broadband, including how to check whether it's available in your area.

-image fo a woman using full fibre broadband at home
+image of a woman using full fibre broadband at home

-Full fibre is the next generation of broadband.
-It provides the fastest internet speeds available in the UK and offers the most consistent, reliable connection.
+Full fibre is the new generation of broadband.
+It provides the fastest internet speeds available in the UK and offers the most consistent, reliable home broadband connection.

-With full fibre broadband, common internet issues like buffering and outages will be almost nonexistent.
-And heavy internet activities like 4K streaming or online gaming will be ultra-smooth, even if multiple people are doing it at the same time.
+With full fibre broadband, common internet issues like buffering and outages are almost nonexistent.
+Heavy internet activities like 4K streaming or online gaming will be ultra-smooth, even if multiple people are doing them at the same time.

 Find out what makes full fibre so helpful and what you can do with the speeds it supplies.